helikopterspark/asturan/README.md

 Start the server with ``node server.js``.

 Google's STUN server is used as default for the signaling and can be used for demo purposes.
+A web browser with WebRTC rupport is required for multiplayer.
+Tested with Chrome, Firefox and Opera.

 Credits
 -------

-Based on the game Asteroid Avoidance in the book Foundation HTML5 Canvas: For Games and Entertainment by Rob Hawkes.
+Based on the game Asteroid Avoidance in the book [Foundation HTML5 Canvas: For Games and Entertainment](http://www.apress.com/gp/book/9781430232919) by Rob Hawkes.

 Images: